Whelping Bitch: How To Tell If Your Dog Is About To Give Birth To Puppies

-Each puppy is enclosed in a sac that is part of the placenta or afterbirth.
-This sac is usually broken at birth and passed after each puppy is born.
+Each puppy is enclosed in a sac that is part of the placenta or after birth.

 The bitch normally chews at the umbilical cord and breaks it about an inch from the puppy.

 If a puppy is born within the sac and the bitch does not break the sac within a few seconds, carefully break the sac yourself and then clean the puppy’s face and nostrils to allow it to breathe.

-Ideally give the puppy straight back to the bitch, however, in some cases, you may find that the bitch is more interested in delivering the next puppy in which case gently rub the puppy dry with a clean towel and place it in a box with a warm water bottle covered by a towel.
-Cover the puppies to keep them warm.
+Ideally give the puppy straight back to the bitch, however, in some cases, you may find that the bitch is more interested in delivering the next pup in which case gently rub the puppy dry with a clean towel and place it in a box with a warm water bottle covered by a towel.

 Between births you can place pups on the bitch to begin feeding, however, sometimes the bitch is too restless, so if you think she will hurt them, be sure to monitor feeding and then keep them separate until after the final pup is born.